 There are a number of more obscure Dodecanese islands – Tilos, Leros, Lipsi, Kalymnos – that can be reached by boat, and this is perfect island-hopping territory.
 It is never a problem to find rooms on these beautiful and varied islands, but tourism is low-key and laidback.
 The island populations are small, and the tourist season is comparatively short (June–Sept), as many of the summer inhabitants retreat to Athens for the winter months.

 If you’re travelling with small children, think carefully before exploring the mainland.
 The Acropolis in Athens can’t fail to impress, but the city is crowded and hectic and can be hard work.
 The interior of Greece is rich with classical remains and Byzantine architecture, but it is rugged and inaccessible.
-Head instead for parts of the mainland that are served by local airports: Preveza, Kalamata, Volos and the Halkidiki peninsula, which is accessible from Thessalonika airport.
-If you stay within reasonably close range of these airports, you will minimise the long-distance driving across the mountainous interior, which, although undeniably awe-inspiring, can test the patience of younger passengers.
+Head instead for parts of the mainland served by local airports: Preveza, Kalamata, Volos and the Halkidiki peninsula, which is accessible from Thessalonika airport.
+If you stay within reasonably close range of these airports, you will minimise the long-distance driving across the mountainous interior, which, although awe-inspiring, can test the patience of younger passengers.

 Further to the west is Pilion, another fantastic peninsula, reasonably close to the large port of Volos.
 The high mountains of Pilion are thickly covered with deciduous trees, and there are many traditional villages with tall stone-built houses perched on the hillside and narrow cobbled streets.
 The mountain villages are ideal places for a drink or lunch accompanied by panoramic views.
 Down on the coast, the scenery is reassuringly Aegean, and flotilla-style sailing holidays abound.
 The beautiful sandy resort of Plataniá, on the southern tip, is a good jumping-off point for the Sporades.